toutpt/plone.app.sarissa/README.rst

 Introduction
 ============

 This addon register sarissa into Plone's resource registry.

-It is parts of plip 12453_
+version: ??

 About Sarissa
 =============